- 15/10/2023

 Spending two days in Paracas is sufficient to explore all of the best things to do in the city.

-For your first day, you can plan to visit the Ballestas Islands in the morning, spend the afternoon at the beach and walking along the promenade.
+For your first day, you can plan to visit the Ballestas Islands in the morning, spend the afternoon at the beach, and walk along the promenade.
 Dine in a seafront restaurant to enjoy a beautiful sunset in the evening.

 Is Paracas worth visiting?